maticoder/websites/README.md

 # Websites

 These are websites completly made by me from scratch, some of them are based upon another famous websites, but html, css and js has been written only by me.

-This repository has been made to show my work.
+## This repository has been made to show my work.

 Have fun!
+I've had a lot of fun writing these websites.